NotNotQuinn/image-finder/README.md

 This script will find image links and related data about them, and put them into either a JSON file, or a SQLite3 database (default).

+Only tested on windows, if there is any problems on another platform let me know and I will try to fix it.

 ## Usage

 To get images from channel `foo` and all channels that start with `bar`.
 In a pretty JSON format.